mozilla-l10n/documentation/src/products/firefox_desktop/fluent_migrations.md

 * Add the new migration recipes in the `recipes` folder.
 The script will look for any Python file starting with `bug_` in that folder, so it’s possible to run multiple migrations in one pass.
 More information about the folder’s structure is available in the repository’s README.

 At this point, while each migration has been tested as part of the review before landing, it’s always good to run the migration against one locale, e.g. `it`:
 * Update the locale’s repository, check the results of `compare-locales`.
-Assuming the l10n repository is cloned in `~/migrations/firefox-l10n`, and the quarantine repository is in `~/migrations/firefox-l10n-source` and the `update` branch is checked out, the command to run is `compare-locales ~/migrations/firefox-l10n-source/_configs/browser.toml ~/migrations/firefox-l10n it`.
+Assuming the l10n repository is cloned in `~/migrations/firefox-l10n`, and the quarantine repository is in `~/migrations/firefox-l10n-source` with the `update` branch checked out, the command to run is `compare-locales ~/migrations/firefox-l10n-source/_configs/browser.toml ~/migrations/firefox-l10n it`.
 Save the output in order to compare it with the results after the migration.
 * Run the migration, without pushing, only for `it`: `./scripts/migrate it wet-run`.
 Then run compare-locales again, and check if the results are as expected: migrated strings should not appear as missing anymore, and there should be no errors.

 ### Push updates to the main branch of firefox-l10n-source